 For each institution you are listing as your preference(s) please be sure to:

 - check the specific eligibility requirements, which are located on each partner institution's webpage

-- check the Exchange Spaces Available document to see if spaces are available at the partner institutions you want to select (this document will be available in November for the January 25th application deadline, or in April for the May 25th application deadline)
+- check the Exchange Terms Available document to see if terms are available at the partner institutions you want to select (this document will be available in November for the January 25th application deadline, or in April for the May 25th application deadline)